-Molly McPherson, M.S., APR, combines her knowledge of current communication practices with years of news and PR experience to develop the right plans and messaging for clients to protect and build their reputations.
-Molly founded the Communicate with Confidence Leadership Training Program and frequently speaks on crisis communications, public relations and social media.
+Molly McPherson, M.S., APR, combines her knowledge of current communication practices with years of news and public relations experience to develop the right plans and messaging for clients to protect and build their reputations.
+Molly is the host of the Confident Communications podcast and frequently speaks about crisis communications, public relations and social media crisis response to executives and organizations.
 Molly was Director of Communications for the Cruise Line International Association in Arlington, VA.
 More recently, she worked with FEMA's Office of External Affairs during post-Hurricane Katrina efforts and helped launch their first social media program.
-She is firmly grounded in the 7 Co-op Principles that guide her training of CEOs, board directors, senior leadership & electric co-op employees.
+She is firmly grounded in the belief that communicating trust and transparency both online and off is key to an organization's success in the modern age.

 Long Media Bio

 Molly McPherson, M.S., APR, combines her thorough knowledge of current digital and social media practices with years of news and public relations experience to help her clients find the right strategy for 21st-century communications.
 She is the founder of the Communicate with Confidence Training Program and a frequent featured speaker on the topics of crisis communications, public relations and social media for several national agencies, associations, and conferences.

 Before starting her consulting firm, Molly was Director of Communications for the Cruise Line International Association (formerly known as the International Council of Cruise Lines) in Arlington, VA.
 In that capacity, Molly represented the $10 billion cruise industry in everything from complex regulatory and policy issues to crisis communications for such events as cruise ship fires, post-9/11 security issues, and the Norwalk virus outbreaks.